Bounded support in linear random coefficient models: Identification and variable selection: Introduction

 To this end, in this paper we shall consider the following random coefficients regression model

 where $\f{B}, \f{W} \in \R^{p-1}$ are independent random vectors, $B_0$ is a random variable and $\f{W}=(W_1,\dotsc,W_{p-1})^\top$ represents the random regressors.

 Model \eqref{random:coefficient:model:intercept}, which is related to random effects models from the literature on biostatistics \citep{schelldorfer2011estimation}, was introduced by \citet{Hildreth1968} and \citet{Swami1970}.
-They assumed that $B_0, \ldots, B_{p-1}$ are independent, and focused on estimating their means and variances by least squares in two stages. \citet{beran1992} initiated the nonparametric analysis of the distribution of the random coefficients.
+They assumed that $B_0, \ldots, B_{p-1}$ are independent, and focused on estimating their means and variances by least squares in two stages. \citet{arellano2012identifying} studied a panel - version of the random coefficient model. \citet{beran1992} initiated the nonparametric analysis of the distribution of the random coefficients.
 For $p=2$, \citet{beran1996} used Fourier methods to construct an estimator of the joint density of $(B_0, B_1)^\top$.
 Their method was taken up again by \citet{Hoderlein2010}, who put it into the form of a more conventional kernel estimator and generalized it to arbitrary dimension $p$.
-Further related literature includes \citet{Gautier2013}, who analyze a binary choice version of the model, \citet{lewbel2017unobserved} who study a generalization of \eqref{random:coefficient:model:intercept} in which the products $B_1 \, W_1, \ldots ,B_{p-1}\, W_{p-1}$ are related to $Y$ by some arbitrary (possibly non-linear) unknown function, as well as \citet{hoderlein2017triangular}, \citet{breunig2018specification} and \citet{holzmann2020rate}.
+Further related literature includes \citet{Gautier2013}, who analyze a binary choice version of the model, \citet{lewbel2017unobserved} who study a generalization of \eqref{random:coefficient:model:intercept} in which the products $B_1 \, W_1, \ldots ,B_{p-1}\, W_{p-1}$ are related to $Y$ by some arbitrary (possibly non-linear) unknown function, as well as \citet{hoderlein2017triangular}, \citet{breunig2018specification}, \citet{dunker2019tests} and \citet{holzmann2020rate}.
 Recently, \citet{gaillac2019adaptive} studied nonparametric identification and adaptive estimation in a random coefficient regression model, where covariates have bounded but continuous variation.